zc9syil5ya/swa-en-christian-sommer/README.md

 run with SpringBoot and Hibernate as a REST API.To store data i decided to use a h2 database.

 To start the backend, all maven dependencies must be resolved.
 InelliJ usually does this itself.
-To start it run the AddressbookApplication.java class in the package ch.fhnw.swa.addressbook.Another possibility is to start the server from the menu bar.
+To start it run the `AddressbookApplication.java` class in the package `ch.fhnw.swa.addressbook`.Another possibility is to start the server from the menu bar.

 ![abb1.png](abb1.png)